-MARCH 17, 2020 -The Virginia General Assembly is set to ban hydraulic fracturing, commonly called fracking, in the eastern part of the state.
+The Virginia General Assembly banned hydraulic fracturing, commonly called fracking, in the eastern part of the state.
 This legislation received extensive support and now protects the communities and natural resources of the lower Rappahannock River region from water contamination.
 This success comes after many years of work from a committed coalition of conservation partners and elected officials.

 “Virginians in the eastern part of the state spoke up about the threat that fracking would pose to their drinking water, clean rivers, and communities.” said Kristin Davis, senior attorney with Southern Environmental Law Center.

-The bill, SB106 introduced by Sen. Scott Surovell, will ban fracking east of Interstate 95.
+The bill, SB106 introduced by Sen. Scott Surovell, banned fracking east of Interstate 95.
 This will protect the drinking-water sources for a wide swath of the state, including the Middle Peninsula and Northern Neck.
-The bill has passed the House and Senate with broad bipartisan support and is headed to Gov. Ralph Northam for his signature.
+The bill passed the House and Senate with broad bipartisan support and was signed into law by Gov. Ralph Northam.

 “This bill represents one of the most forward thinking and seminal protections of water quality for the Rappahannock River region,” said Bryan Hofmann, Friends of the Rappahannock (FOR) Deputy Director.